openmrv/MRV/Formatted/Modules_2/change_detection_basics_v2.md

 ---
 title: Basics of Change Detection methods
 summary: This tutorial will give an overview of the basics of change detection methods, and introduce three different algorithms (LandTrendr, CCDC, and CODED) for monitoring landscape changes.
+There are in-depth tutorials for all three of these algorithms if you want to know more or to try landcover change detection yourself.

 author:
 - Robert E Kennedy
 - Eric Bullock